aquarion-ai/aquarion-libtts/README.md

 ### Details

 - Devbox is a tool for creating per-project development environments using Nix.
-- On first run, `devbox shell` will download and install all that is needed for the environment.
+- On first run, `devbox shell` will download and install all the needed system tools for the environment.
-- `devbox shell` enters the devbox, starts nuShell as the terminal shell.
 - The `hatch` commands download Python, create the various virtual environments and download all dependencies.